 Research Program

-1. Understanding the evolution of functional traits
+- Understanding adaptation and the evolution of functional traits

-2. Evaluating the evolution of adaptive genetic loci in the context of evolutionary ecology
+- Evaluating the evolution of adaptive genetic loci in the context of evolutionary ecology

 Current Projects